AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_send_receive_message_android.md

 ### Send a text message

-Use the `ChaMessage` class to create a text message, and send the message.
+Use the `ChatMessage` class to create a text message, and send the message.

 ```java
 // Call createTextSendMessage to create a text message.
 Set content as the content of the text message, and toChatUsernames the user ID of the message recipient.